 If a student experiences significant personal hardship (e.g., medical or family emergency, prolonged illness), the Office of Student Care and Outreach SCO can approve a hardship withdrawal from all courses in the term for which a student is currently registered.
 In the case of an approved hardship withdrawal from all courses, the Registrar will assign grades of W for those classes.
 The instructor must be informed of the assignment of the W grade.
-The deadline for final approval of a hardship withdrawal by Student Care and Outreach SCO is the withdrawal deadline of the semester following the semester for which the hardship withdrawal is sought (e.g. withdrawal deadline of summer semester is the deadline for a spring semester hardship request). the last day of classes for the semester.
-If the hardship withdrawal process is not complete by the withdrawal deadline of the following semester, a student must appeal for a retroactive hardship withdrawal from the Educational Affairs Committee.
+The deadline for final approval of a hardship withdrawal by Student Care and Outreach SCO is the last day of classes for the semester.
+If the hardship withdrawal process is not complete by the last day of classes, a student must appeal for a retroactive hardship withdrawal from the Educational Affairs Committee.